The overlooked skill for every career transition: Holding liminal space. (plus 5 ways to increase your capacity)

 It’s not a sign of weakness.
 We cannot do it all alone.

-What I learned on my journey: As I improved (and I’m still learning too) at physically, mentally, emotionally and spiritually holding the liminal space, my capacity increased.
+What I learned on my journey: As I improved (and still improve) at physically, mentally, emotionally and spiritually holding the liminal space, my capacity increased.

 Everything I’ve ever done - small or big - has come from learning to sit with the discomfort of the liminal space.